The Characteristics of a Less Conventional Website with Examples

 Bada Bing

-Bada Bing site is also filled with an image that fills the whole browser.
-The interesting placement of the main navigation beside the logo, gives easy access to the other pages.
-Its homepage consist of an interesting animation- the image moves vertically and its content moves horizontally.
+Bada Bing’s site is also uses an image that fills the whole browser.
+The interesting placement of the main navigation beside the logo, gives visitors easy access to other pages.
+Its homepage consist of an interesting animation – the image moves vertically and its content moves horizontally.
 Although it still uses some elements of a common web layout, the positioning of content, images and navigation makes this web page interesting and experimental.

 Badabing